Who We Are

 Meet the Australia and New Zealand Fairtrade Team

-With bases in Australia and New Zealand, our team represents a wealth of expertise, passion and knowledge.
+With bases in Australia, New Zealand and the Pacific, our team represents a wealth of expertise, passion and knowledge.

 Our Board of Directors